agnescameron/teaching-site/_pages/syllabus.md

 You may choose to work on any of the weekly projects in a group of not more than two students -- and it's encouraged you try this at least once in the semester.
 Do bear in mind that group projects will not just be marked on the quality of the work (which should exceed the scope of a solo attempt), but on how well you have worked together (to be recorded in the git commit history).

 ### on the readings
 Readings for this class come in two types: preparational, and inspirational (I'll indicate which is which).
 The preparational ones will set the tone for the start of the next class, and I ask you to come having read and thought about them, as we'll use them as the basis for the initial discussion.
 The inspirational readings are there to provide different perspectives on the previous class, or the assignment you're doing.
-They might be particularly helpful if you find yourself getting bogged down in something.
+They might be particularly helpful if you find yourself getting bogged down in something, or lacking ideas.

-As we go along and spend more time exploring ideas, there's less preparation and more inspiration -- it's fine if you don't read all of this second set, but if not, I do ask that you read something else instead, and record what it is.
+*In both cases, notes on the readings should feature in your blog posts as you think about each week's assignment.* As we go along you might want to swap the 'inspirational' readings with something else you find inspiring -- that's fine, but do also write about what you read.
+Readings are always 'due' the next scheduled class.

 ### on frameworks
 Personally, I find that web development frameworks like React, Angular and others take some of the joy out of programming for the net, in the sense that they require a lot more infrastructure than just throwing some HTML and Javascript up and seeing what sticks.
 They are also extremely useful for certain tasks, and widely used in industry.
 We’ll go through some popular frameworks in class so you know what they are, and where they’re used.